CSOgroup/CALDER2/README.md

 ### File description:

-* The `sub_domains` folder stores the final nested boundaries information
+* The `sub_domains` folder stores the final nested boundaries
 * The `sub_compartments` folder stores the optimal compartment information, including files:

 | Name              | Description |
 | --------------------- | ----------------------- |
-| **all_sub_compartments.bed**                | a .bed file containing the optimal sub-compartment information for all `chrs`, that can be visualized in IGV.
+| **all_sub_compartments.bed**                | a .bed file containing the optimal compartments for all `chrs`, that can be visualized in IGV.
 Different colors were used to distinguish compartments (at the resolution of 8 sub-compartments)
-| **all_sub_compartments.tsv**                | optimal compartment information stored in tabular text format.
+| **all_sub_compartments.tsv**                | optimal compartments stored in tabular text format.
 Each row represents one 10kb region
 | **all_sub_compartments.tsv**                | optimal compartment information stored in tabular text format.
 Each row represents one 10kb region
 | **cor_with_ref.ALL.txt**                | correlation of compartment rank with the reference compartment rank for each of `bin_sizes`, and the optimimal `bin_size` that is finally selected
 | **cor_with_ref.pdf**                | correlation of compartment rank with the reference compartment rank using the optimimal `bin_size`